-Here are the best soundproofing materials and resources in 2020, for a WIDE range of soundproofing needs.
+Here are the best soundproofing materials and resources for a WIDE range of soundproofing needs.

 We’ve spent hours researching soundproofing materials so you don’t have to, and we’ve created this list of materials based on our research.